 The financial statements of the Company's foreign operations are translated into U.S. dollars.
 Assets and liabilities are translated at current exchange rates while income and expense accounts are translated at the average rates in effect during the year.
 Translation adjustments are not included in determining net income, but are included in accumulated other comprehensive income within shareholders' equity.
-As of January 31, 2009, 2008 and 2007, foreign currency translation adjustments resulted in a loss of \$14,496, and gains of \$5,370 and \$4,667, respectively.
+As of January 31, 2010, 2009 and 2008, foreign currency translation adjustments resulted in losses of \$7,323, \$14,496 and gains of \$5,370, respectively.